davidkimai/Recursive-RL/ai-human-symbolics-bridge/README.md

-# Symbolics - Understanding Our Emotions
+# Symbolics - Understanding Our Feelings

 # Subsymbolic and Symbolic Mirror Table